team-notify/Bathroom-Break/README.md

    * Users will be shown closest public restrooms based on their current location
 * New Bathroom
     * Users can add a new bathroom location into the database
+* Edit Bathroom
+    * Users can update the bathroom listing
 * New Bathroom Rating
     * Users can submit a rating for the bathroom and add photos to it
 * Bathroom List View